hanabi/hanabi.github.io/misc/announcement-backlog.md

 **4 Charm** (change) (by Zamiel)

-- *4 Charms* now take precendence over *Double Bluffs* in the specific case where Bob sees that Cathy has a *one-away-from-playable* card on her *Finesse Position*.
+- *4 Charms* now take precedence over *Double Bluffs* in the specific case where Bob sees that Cathy has a *one-away-from-playable* card on her *Finesse Position*.
 - For example, in a 4-player game:
   - Red 1 is played on the stacks.
   - Alice clues blue to Donald, touching a blue 4 as a *Play Clue*.
 (Blue 4 is currently three-away-from-playable.)